Synapse791/vygre/README.md

 * **auth** - The authorization information for docker (as if you ran `sudo docker login`) *DEFAULT: nil*

 ### Example container config file
+Container configuration files should be stored in the conf.d directory inside the `install_dir` directory from the config.json file.
 ```json
 {
   "image": "mysql:latest",